georgekhananaev/WebHookX/README.md

 ## Need Help?

-If you run into any issues or have questions, feel free to [open an issue](https://github.com/georgekhananaev/webhookx/issues) or email us at `support@webhookx.io`.
-We’re here to help!
+If you run into any issues or have questions, feel free to [open an issue](https://github.com/georgekhananaev/webhookx/issues).

 ## Support Me